suchanya-pangam/road-accidents-severity-insights/README.md

 ## Data

 Place the original dataset at `data/raw/RTA Dataset.csv`.

-The project uses the [Road Accidents Severity Prediction Kaggle notebook](https://www.kaggle.com/code/kanuriviveknag/road-accidents-severity-prediction) by `kanuriviveknag` as its dataset reference.
+The project uses the [Road Accidents Severity Prediction Kaggle notebook](https://www.kaggle.com/code/kanuriviveknag/road-accidents-severity-prediction) as its dataset reference.
 The raw and processed data directories are ignored by Git because the dataset may be subject to redistribution restrictions.

-## Project scope

-This project focuses on exploratory data analysis and dashboard development.
-It does not present or evaluate a predictive model.
-The dashboard helps users explore patterns in accident severity, road conditions, vehicle types, driver characteristics, and casualty information.

 ## Workflow

 1. Clean the dataset by removing selected columns with extensive missing data and dropping remaining incomplete rows.
-2. Prepare the data for analysis by encoding categorical variables where necessary.
+2. Prepare categorical features for analysis and modeling.
 3. Explore accident-severity patterns and relationships between relevant variables.
+4. Compare Decision Tree, XGBoost, and Random Forest models with different resampling methods.
-4. Present the findings through an interactive dashboard designed for clear and accessible analysis.
+5. Present findings through an interactive dashboard for clear and accessible analysis.

+## Model Evaluation

+The model experiments use a stratified 80:20 train-test split and evaluate Decision Tree, XGBoost, and Random Forest classifiers.
+Random Under-Sampling, Random Over-Sampling, and SMOTE are used to address class imbalance.

+Random Forest with Random Over-Sampling was selected for the reported result because it achieved 84.80% accuracy and recall, with an F1-score of 79.67%.
+The modeling work is an academic experiment and is not presented as a deployed prediction system.

+Methodology details are available in [`docs/modeling-methodology.md`](docs/modeling-methodology.md).

-## Live dashboard
+## Live Dashboard

 Explore the interactive Power BI dashboard here: [Road Accident Severity Dashboard](https://app.powerbi.com/view?r=eyJrIjoiMDRiOWEwNGUtYmNiNC00NzUzLWFkOWYtZDAxOTMzOTkwNjQ5IiwidCI6ImNmODFmMWRmLWRlNTktNGMyOS05MWRhLWEyZGZkMDRhYTc1MSIsImMiOjEwfQ%3D%3D).

-The dashboard is the project’s main deliverable.
-It supports interactive exploration of accident-severity patterns, road conditions, vehicle types, driver characteristics, and casualty information.
+The dashboard supports interactive exploration of accident-severity patterns, road conditions, vehicle types, driver characteristics, and casualty information.

-## Methodology evidence

-The modelling appendix and its research-supported parameter-search approach are documented in [`docs/modeling-methodology.md`](docs/modeling-methodology.md).

-## Dashboard capabilities

-- Explore the distribution of accident-severity levels.
-- Examine relationships between severity, road conditions, vehicle types, and driver characteristics.
-- Filter data interactively to investigate specific accident patterns.
-- Support clear, evidence-based discussion of road-safety insights.